When Leicestershire Cares approached Hinckley & Rugby Building Society to become a member in January 2012 it turned out to be a perfect fit.

 One of the first Cares projects Society staff got involved with was Number Partners.
 Each week volunteers go into a local primary school to play maths-based board games with pupils.
 The children need a little extra support to gain confidence with maths or with participation, or both.

 The games are designed to make maths fun, and it works!
-The Society has a team of seven staff who visit Manorfield Primary School in Stoney Stanton to work one to one or in small groups of pupils.
+The Society has a team of eight staff who visit Manorfield Primary School in Stoney Stanton to work one to one or in small groups of pupils.

 The Society also regularly sends volunteers to help in local secondary schools, providing mock interviews for teenagers in readiness for further education or the world of work.
 These Interview Technique sessions are always enthusiastically delivered by the staff who volunteer their time.